-Behind the scenes at BMS Fridays, a number of seminars, workshops, courses, and conversation opportunities are on offer.
-For instance, the lunches prior to the “Sonia Kovalevskaya Colloquia” are a place to discuss the career paths of successful women in mathematics.
-Seminars and courses that BMS students can request will discuss such topics as presentation training, mathematical typography, library research, and writing style.
-For these, please have a look at our Academics page.
+Behind the scenes at MATH+ Fridays, a number of seminars, workshops, courses, and conversation opportunities are on offer.
+For instance, the lunches prior to the “Sophia Kovalevskaya Colloquia” are a place to discuss the career paths of successful women in mathematics.
+Seminars and courses that BMS students can request will discuss such topics as presentation training, good scientific practice, time management and science communication.

 All MATH+ Friday speakers receive the "Friday wish list" written by BMS students before their talk.

 MATH+ Fridays in the summer semester 2023